Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Super nut.

-And I was like, how the fuck do you put super nut bar?
+And I was like, how the fuck do you put soup in a bar?

 Yeah, you are boring.

-Because fruit and nut, if anyone oversees, it's like you get your
+Because fruit and nut, if anyone overseas, it's like you get your Cadbury,

-And you actually developed a taste that way by putting yourself through the pain and fruit and not.
+And you actually developed a taste that way by putting yourself through the pain of fruit and nut.

 I don't recall that theory, but that does that up.